dalkain/unRAID-SuperMicro-IPMI-Auto-Fan-Control/README.md

 Full disclosure: I very rarely write bash scripts, but this gets the job done.
 Feel free to modify it to suit your needs!

 I'm currently using these on 6.10.0-rc4.
-I do remember there being a minor (but breaking) change to the awk syntax when I upgraded from 6.9.2 and I can probably help revert it if needed.
+I do remember there being a minor (but breaking) change to the awk syntax when I upgraded from 6.9.2.